alexzhangs/aws-cfn-vpn/README.md

     Change any other settings as you want.

-    The conf above is creating a dedicated manager node without Shadowsocks service.

-    If going to create a Shadowsocks node along with the manager node, use `sample-ssm-and-ssn-0.conf` rather than `sample-ssm.conf`.
-And following settings need to be handled.

-    ```ini
-    "SSDomain=<vpn.yourdomain.com>"
-    ```

 1. Create the manager stack.

     Run below command at your local:

     ```bash
     $ xsh aws/cfn/deploy -C ./aws-cfn-vpn -t stack.json -c sample-ssm.conf
-    ```

-    or

-    ```bash
-    $ xsh aws/cfn/deploy -C ./aws-cfn-vpn -t stack.json -c sample-ssm-and-ssn-0.conf
     ```

     Then wait the stack creation complete.